acasamitjana/ERC_reconstruction/README.md

 5. _generate_slices.py_: prepare MRI, LFB and H&E sections to for non-linear reconstruction.
 The different operations include resampling at a given resolution (typically 0.1mm) and independent linear alignment of each histology section to their MRI counterpart.

 ### Non-linear reconstruction
 The remaining difference between each MRI, LFB and H&E section is non-linear.
-We run the ST3 algorithm presented in [2]
+We run the ST3 algorithm presented in [2] to compute the final deformation field for each histology section.
+The inverse deformation is used to propagate freesurfer parcellations to the manual delineations of the cortex on the LFB sections.
+If, for whatever reason, a block is not processed through the pipeline, we compute the registration from the linear alignment to the MRI.

 1. _initialize_graph.py_: compute pairwise intermodal registration (MRI, LFB and H&E) and between neighbouring MRI slices.
 2. _solve_st.py_: solve the ST3 algorithm given the pairwise registrations from step 1.